Mutual Fund Investing for Beginners

 In this tutorial, Mutual Fund Investing for Beginners, everything that you need to know about investing in mutual funds will be covered.
 Consider it your one-stop-shop for becoming (quickly) acclimatized to the wonderful world of these sublime securities, and for getting started making all of your hard-earned money work hard for you!

-Section II.
-Different Varieties of Mutual Funds: In this section, we’ll explore the different categories of mutual funds, as well as the benefits of investing in particular sorts of funds within those categories, rather than other (more expensive) alternatives.
+Different Varieties of Mutual Funds: In this article, we’ll explore the different categories of mutual funds, as well as the benefits of investing in particular sorts of funds within those categories, rather than other (more expensive) alternatives.

-Section III.
-Selecting the Best Mutual Funds: In Section III it will be time to get down to the nitty-gritty, and I’ll show you how to determine the good funds from the bad (and ugly); the bargains from the rip-offs; the best from the rest!
+Selecting the Best Mutual Funds: Here I show you how to get down to the nitty-gritty, and I’ll show you how to determine the good funds from the bad (and ugly); the bargains from the rip-offs; the best from the rest!

-V. Investing for Retirement: Retirement might be right around the corner for you, or it may be years off.
+- Investing for Retirement: Retirement might be right around the corner for you, or it may be years off.
 But whatever your situation, the sooner you start planning for your golden years the better!
-In Section V., I get into the benefits of investing in mutual funds through a tax sheltered retirement account — like an IRA or a 401(k) — so that you can decide whether or not pursuing such a course of action would be a good choice for you.
+In this article, I get into the benefits of investing in mutual funds through a tax-sheltered retirement account — like an IRA or a 401(k) — so that you can decide whether or not pursuing such a course of action would be a good choice for you.
 (Spoiler Alert: It probably is!)

-VII.
-List of Some of the Top Mutual Funds in the Country (by Category), and Investor Education Resources: What mutual fund how-to-guide worth it’s salt wouldn’t list some stellar funds for you to check out?
-In Section VII., I’ll give you a list of some of the most well-respected funds around, separated by category.
+- List of Some of the Top Mutual Funds in the Country (by Category), and Investor Education Resources: What mutual fund how-to-guide worth it’s salt wouldn’t list some stellar funds for you to check out?
+In this article, I’ll give you a list of some of the most well-respected funds around, separated by category.
 Additionally, I'll list reputable investment education websites and financial newsletters for you to get familiar with.
 The resources listed in this section will give you plenty of extra content to pour over and learn from, should you decide to take your investment game to the next level.
-(However, if you would rather not dive into the torrent of market minutiae that has consumed both mighty and meek alike, rest assured that Section VII. is strictly optional!)
+(However, if you would rather not dive into the torrent of market minutiae that has consumed both mighty and meek alike, rest assured that this piece is strictly optional!)